sketch-hq/sketch-assistant-core-rules/README.md

 When ready to perform a round of translation, for example when there are new untranslated strings in the repo, perform the following workflow:

-1. Run `yarn i18n:extract` which will update the PO files in `locale/` with the new strings used throughout the source code
+1. Run `yarn i18n:extract` which will update the `.po` files in `src/locale/` with the new strings used throughout the source code
-2. Have the PO files translated.
-For now this only means translating the `zh-Han` file, the `en` master PO file will already be in the correct state
+1. Have the PO files translated.
+For now this only means translating the `src/locale/zh-Hans/messages.po` file, the `en` master PO file will already be in the correct state
-3. Commit updated PO file back to the repo.
-The new content will automatically be included in the next build
+1. Commit the updated `.po` file back to the repo.
+The `.po` files are automatically compiled to JavaScript for inclusion in the published assets as part of the build